Home page of www.weldreality.com.

 [b] the 0.045 gas shielded E71T-1

-optimum single wire feed setting and voltage for welding 6 mm steel plate or pipe vertical up?
+optimum single wire feed setting and voltage for producing a 6 mm, vert up fillet weld on a plate.
+This is the same setting for welding anny steel pipe vertical up.

 If an industry, in which many of it's educators, engineers and managers places little importance